Takashiidobe/ddia-bookclub/ch1/bryce-answers.md

 # Chapter 1 Questions

 ## What does it mean for most applications to be data-intensive instead of compute-intensive?
-- Compute intensive applications rely on the power of horizontal scaling and the use of CPUs.
+- Compute intensive applications rely on the power of CPUs.
 Compute intensive applications will scale via adding more CPUs aka more compute power.
 A data intensive application relies on common modules used for handing data.
 With data driven applications we rely on specific common tech, where each building block has some specific use.
 Data driven applications ushered in the modern microservices architecture.

 ### Some of the common Modules Mentioned
 - Databases used for persistence of data